Ismael-madou/Interface-restauration/README.md

 8. [Authors](#auteurs)
 9. [License](#licence)

-## First steps <a name="firststep"></a>

-1. Install the required dependencies, two methods are available:

-    - First method, use the command prompt, go to the root of the project (where the `requirements.txt` file is located) and executing the following command:

-    ```bash
-    pip install -r requirements.txt
-    ```

 ## 📌 Project Overview
 This project aims to provide a user-friendly interface for restaurant customers to view dish compositions, including allergenic and non-allergenic ingredients.
 Our client, a restaurateur, wants to enhance transparency and improve customer experience by allowing them to check meal components before ordering.